Showing posts with label Dungeons and Dragons. Show all posts

 Dizzy Dragon Games Adventure Generator - This one generates a populated dungeon level and encounters based on d20 Pathfinder, Moldvay/Cook/BX, or Moldvay Basic (although it doesn't create stat blocks).
 The dressings can come from the 1st edition DMG.

-The Wizards of the Coast Random Dungeon Generator - This one is pretty great for d20 (I'm not sure if there is a free 4e one out there from WotC).
+The Wizards of the Coast Random Dungeon Generator - [3/3/25: Updated to point to the WayBack Machine link since WoTC took this down.]
+This one is pretty great for d20 (I'm not sure if there is a free 4e one out there from WotC).
 You can select which monster sources (e.g., just the core books, or add in the other Monster Manuals, Fiend Folio, etc.).
 It even provides boxed text, if you are into that kind of thing.

 Inkwell Ideas - This guy has a ton of generators of various kinds (not to mention excellent mapping software).